 Learn How to Compare Immediate Annuity Rates

-For example, an immediate annuity website may list an annuity rate as 7%.
-This means for a $100,000 immediate annuity purchase you would receive $7,000 a year.
-This is not the same as a rate of return of 7%, nor is it the same as a yield of 7% because with each annuity payment received you are getting part of your principal back.
+For example, an immediate annuity website might list an annuity rate as 7 percent.
+This means that for a $100,000 immediate annuity purchase, you would receive $7,000 a year.
+This does not equal a 7-percent rate, nor is it the same as a yield of 7 percent because with each annuity payment received, you receive part of your principal back.

-Immediate annuities are risk management products, not investments, so there is not usually a compelling reason to compare the rate of return to other investments, but you may want to know the rate of return for other reasons.
-Calculating the actual rate of return on an immediate annuity is more difficult than it sounds as the rate of return that an immediate annuity delivers depends entirely upon your life expectancy.
+Immediate annuities serve as risk management products, not investments, so it doesn't make sense to compare the rate of return to other investments, although you might want to know the annuity's rate of return for other reasons.
+Calculating the actual rate of return on an immediate annuity involves a bit of work, as the rate of return an immediate annuity offers depends entirely upon your life expectancy.